Ximera

 Ximera (pronounced “chimera”) is an open-source, interactive textbook platform, most commonly used in teaching math.
 The name stands for "Ximera: Interactive, Mathematics, Education, Resources, for All."
-Content is authored using LaTeX, and can run on GitHub with no prior installation, according to the user manual.
-Currently, there are at least 13 courses hosted on Ximera.
+Content is authored using LaTeX, and can run on GitHub and Overleaf with no prior installation.
+Currently, there are at least 13 courses hosted on Ximera, and it is used by over 45,000 students with an estimated savings of $5.4 million.
+A preprint on arXiv was also created with "the help of Ximera".